irigon/router_on_roles/README.md

 Router (plays) AlgorithmA (plays) AlgorithmB
 ```

-Is it possible (other than using a singleton) that I want to exchange the role, instead of have a role plays role behavior?
+Is it possible (other than using a singleton) to exchange a role instead of having a "role-plays-role" behavior?

 Without cycles I am getting: